Pat-Lafon/Cobb_Artifact/README.md

 Not to worry, this artifact does not depend on the code that throws this error, and the build succeeds despite it, so this error message can be safely disregarded.

+Change directories to the `Luck` subdirectory in `Cobb_PBT` and build the Haskell project using `cabal build luck`(note this may take a long time inside the docker image).

 ## Running

 ### RQ1